 Better for the environment.

-Good manufacturing processes and responsible recycling minimize toxins in our supply chain, which helps keep our land, air, and water free from pollutants.
+Good manufacturing processes and responsible recycling minimise toxins in our supply chain, which helps keep our land, air and water free from pollutants.
 We set our own standard to stop using many harmful toxins that are damaging our environment and hope that others follow our lead.

 Better for the people who use them.

 No one spends more time with an Apple product than an Apple customer.
 By minimising or outright eliminating many harmful toxins, we ensure that each product is safe to use, year after year.
 Our power cords are PVC- and phthalate-free.
 Our touchscreens are arsenic-free.
 And our cases and enclosures are BFR-free.
 No other company does more to keep its products free of so many toxins.

 Apple is committed to providing safe working conditions for the people who make our products.
 Many toxins are restricted not only in the products themselves but also in the manufacturing processes.
 And our suppliers know how seriously we take this.
 Our Regulated Substances Specification requires them to demonstrate compliance, and subjects them to third-party testing.

 Designing greener products means considering the environmental impact of the materials used to make them.
 From the glass, plastic and metal in our products to the paper and ink in our packaging, we’re conscious of how those materials affect our products as well as our environment.
 We continue to lead the industry in reducing or eliminating environmentally harmful substances, and we’re continually striving to make our products the cleanest and safest they can be.